 Workplace postings required by law:

-- Poster: “What you Need to Know” about the Employment Standards Act: Employers are no longer required to post this poster in the workplace; however, it should be distributed to all employees.
+- Poster: “What You Need to Know” about the Employment Standards Act: Employers are no longer required to put up this poster in the workplace; however, it should be distributed to all employees.

 - A copy of the Occupational Health and Safety Act needs to be on the company website.